4d/docs/website/translated_docs/pt/API/imapTransporterClass.md

 #### Description

-The `.selectBox()` function <!-- REF #IMAPTransporterClass.selectBox().Summary -->selects the `name` mailbox as the current mailbox<!-- END REF -->.
+The `.selectBox()` function <!-- REF #imapTransporterClass.selectBox().Summary -->selects the *name* mailbox as the current mailbox<!-- END REF -->.
 This function allows you to retrieve information about the mailbox.
 > To get the information from a mailbox without changing the current mailbox, use [`.getBoxInfo()`](#getboxinfo).

-In the `name` parameter, pass the name of the mailbox to access.
+In the *name* parameter, pass the name of the mailbox to access.
 The name represents an unambiguous left-to-right hierarchy with levels separated by a specific delimiter character.
 The delimiter can be found with the [`.getDelimiter()`](#getdelimiter) function.

-The optional `state` parameter defines the type of access to the mailbox.
+The optional *state* parameter defines the type of access to the mailbox.
 The possible values are:

 | Constant              | Value | Comment                                                                                                                                                               |
 | --------------------- | ----- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------- |